opensearch-project/dashboards-notebooks/notebooks/docs/dev/Kibana-Notebooks-Design-Proposal.md

 **Non-functional:**

 1. **Default Backend** - As a user, I should be able to use the plugin’s default interpreters without setting up any external backend service
-2. **Backend Adaptors** - As a user, I should be free to create and use external data planes/environments and bring them to Kibana via supported adaptors
+2. **Backend Adaptors** - As a user, I should be free to create and use external data planes/environments and bring them to OpenSearch Dashboards via supported adaptors
 3. **Security** - As a user, I should be able to view/clone/read/save/edit notebooks adhering to my role settings

 ## 3. User Stories